 - The school website contains a page dedicated to Online Safety with links to sites such as CEOP's thinkuknow, Childline, and the Kidsmart page which parents can use with their children.
-The school app and Twitter account will be used for notifications. - The school communicates relevant Online Safety information through parents' evenings/newsletters, the school website/app and Seesaw. - Parents/carers are asked to read through and sign the Acceptable Use Agreement with their child. - Parents/carers are required to give written consent to images of their child being taken/used.
+The school app and Twitter account will be used for notifications. - The school communicates relevant Online Safety information through parents' evenings/newsletters, the school website/app and Twitter account. - Monthly Online Safety newsletter distributed through seesaw and put on the website provides parents with up-to-date, relevant information. - Parents/carers are asked to read through and sign the Acceptable Use Agreement with their child. - Parents/carers are required to give written consent to images of their child being taken/used.
 Updated in line with GDPR.